My SEO Promise to you

 If you leave image metadata in your file, Google can read it.

-But Google doesn’t say whether they use this data or not as a ranking factor.
-It’s very unlikely that Google would use this as a positive ranking signal.
+It’s unlikely that Google would use this as a positive ranking signal.
 Image metadata is not an indicator of content quality.

-Personally, I strip most of my Exif data out – things like what lens I used are not needed in my opinion for search engine rankings.
+Personally, I strip most of my Exif data out – things like what lens I use is not a ranking signal for search.

 The bottom line is Google reserve the right to use image metadata.